mccolin/curses/README.md

     > curse                 # Delivers a single, randoms swear word from
                             # the standard dictionary to your output

+    > curse -s              # On an Mac, speaks each curse word over the
+                            # computer speakres as it is encountered

     > curse -f              # Continues to spit out random swear words
                             # each second until the process is killed